-The aim of the present study is to investigate how resistance efficiency, time to resistance expression and target pathogenicity trait of a resistance gene jointly impact resistance durability and epidemiological disease control.
+The aim of the present study is to investigate how resistance efficiency, age of resistance activation and target pathogenicity trait of a resistance gene jointly impact resistance durability and epidemiological disease control.
 Additionally, because deploying different types of resistance is likely a promising approach to benefit from their respective advantages, we also investigate the best strategies to combine a major resistance gene with an APR gene.
 To study these questions, we use a general simulation framework implemented in the R package landsepi (Rimbaud L et al., 2018b).
 The model is flexible enough to vary parameters related to the deployed resistance genes, and to encompass various pathogen epidemiological traits.
 Thus, although this work is motivated by rust diseases of cereal crops (for which there is considerable empirical data), our broad conclusions may, to some extent, apply to numerous pathosystems.

 Methods